fe3dback/go-arch-lint/docs/graph/README.md

 ```

 Is not real "flow" of code execution, but very close to it.
-This graph is actually reversed dependency injections.
+This graph is actually reverse dependency injection.

-For example, this is graph of `go-arch-lint`.
+For example: this is graph of `go-arch-lint` itself.
 When you execute some binary command like `graph`,
-execution flow will be like in generated graph:
+execution flow will be like this:

 ![graph](../images/graph-flow-c.png)